 So far as we know, our ancestors lived much like animals: they inhabited caves, reproduced, nurtured their young, went out to hunt and kill, and taught their children to do the same.
 The fact that they devised tools to make the task easier does not mean that the task itself was any different.
-But if we now leap forward to modern man, we find two things: 1) that the task has been institutionalized, and 2) that it has been vastly expanded.
+But if we now leap forward to modern humans, we find two things: 1) that the task has been institutionalized, and 2) that it has been vastly expanded.

 The repercussions of "institutionalization" reach into most areas of our existence.
 We have already mentioned the possibility that our senses have been dulled by the dominance of our intellect, and when it comes to food, shelter, defence/attack, education and all the other facets of our push for survival, we have created an enormous range of mechanisms that hide the animal nature of the processes.
 Our food industry is an extension of the hunt; our houses are an extension of the caves; our arms industry is an extension of teeth and claws; our schools are an extension of parenting, and so on.

-But despite our extraordinary self-awareness, we remain helpless in the grip of the same instincts that govern the other animals.
+But despite our extraordinary self-awareness, we remain helpless in the grip of the same instincts that govern other animals.
 We are, if you like, still "programmed", and no matter how much we may rationalize, analyse and theorize, the basics remain exactly the same.
 Instead of hunting, gathering, etc., we go to the office so that we can pay for the kill or the fruit, for the cave, for the protection, for the parenting.
 This is a major problem for all human-centred religions: they cannot accept the idea that man was not at the forefront of their god's thinking when he began the life process.
-Even though they know that the so-called animal kingdom preceded the human kingdom by millions of years, they still cling to the idea that the real beginning was the arrival of man, and that man has a unique place in the pattern.
-They do not ask why it took their god so long to put him there, and they do not see that the savagery of our human world is no more than a continuation of the system that has made nature "red in tooth and claw".
+Even though they know that the so-called animal kingdom preceded the human kingdom by millions of years, they still cling to the idea that the real beginning was the arrival of humans, and that humans have a unique place in the pattern.
+They do not ask why it took their god so long to put us here, and they do not see that the savagery of our human world is no more than a continuation of the system that has made nature "red in tooth and claw".

 Why does it matter?
-When Darwin first propounded his theory, there was an outcry against the idea that man was descended from the monkeys - although of course Darwin never said any such thing, his proposition being that man and monkeys had a common ancestor.
+When Darwin first propounded his theory, there was an outcry against the idea that humans and monkeys were descended from a common ancestor.
 It was as if people were in denial of their animal nature, and in denial of the facts placed before their eyes (the physiological similarities, and the shared basic needs).
-But perhaps the denial went and still goes deeper - right into the heart of the designer.
-Once we acknowledge the fact that, for all our sophistication, we are only part of a developing process that began with creatures we deem to be inferior to ourselves, we open up the terrifying possibility that we are not in safe hands.
+But perhaps the denial went and still goes deeper - right into the heart of the hypothetical designer.
+Once we acknowledge the fact that, for all our sophistication, we are only part of a developing process that began with creatures we deem to be inferior to ourselves, we open up the terrifying possibility that if there is a God, we are not in safe hands.